dTile/DT/docs/spec.md

 The antipode of Frozen Island  [-90,-180,0]

 #### Anchor
 An anchor represents the starting reference vertex of a cube or corner of a tile on a map.
-It has the south western deepest point defined by X which is the number of tiles/cubes needed to fill the gap from the antimeridian and Y denoting the number of distance units from the north pole.
+It has the north western deepest point defined by X which is the number of tiles/cubes needed to fill the gap from the antimeridian and Y denoting the number of distance units from the north pole.
 The width of a tile or a cube is calculated by dividing the circumference on a spedific longitude by the tile factor.
 An anchor of a cube has an elevation denominator.

 #### Hitch or Projection
 Hitch is the opposing end of the anchor, namely the farthest vertex opposing the anchor of a cube or a corner opposing the anchor of a tile.
-A projection is not necessary in a cube notation since it can be retrieved by a function that takes the granularity as a parameter.
+A hitch is not necessary in a cube notation since it can be retrieved by a function that takes the granularity as a parameter.
 But, it is necesary to create a defition of a bbox which contains several cubes or tiles.

 ![2D tile](https://dtile.github.io/DT/media/2dtile.png?raw=true)